 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I also thank you for your request for more data, my fellow MLA.
-With respect to our caribou population and the fairly rapid decline, it will be more expensive to conduct the survey, but we are still proceeding with population surveys this year.
-Once the trend is clear either way, then if changes are required, there will be attempts to try to make it more efficient.
+I also thank my colleague for asking for that information.
+With respect to our caribou population and the fairly rapid decline, it will be more expensive to conduct a survey, but we are still proceeding with population surveys this year.
+Once the trend is clear either way, if changes are required, there will be attempts to try to make it more efficient.
 Thank you, Mr. Speaker.